If I had to wager, backdoor Roth IRA contributions are in the top three of #personalfinance Slack channel topics.

 Here are the mechanics.
 (After looking here, do you even wonder why so many people screw it up, which they do, lay person and finance professional alike.)

-1. Check your traditional, rollover, or SEP IRAs.
+- Check your traditional, rollover, SEP, or SIMPLE IRAs.
 Do these accounts have any pre-tax money in them?

-1. Contributions to traditional and rollover IRAs are usually pre-tax (i.e., you took a tax deduction when you made the contribution).
+- Contributions to these IRAs are usually pre-tax (i.e., you or your employer took a tax deduction for the contribution).
 So if there’s any money in these accounts, it’s probably pre-tax.
 That said, sometimes people put money into their traditional IRAs and don’t take a tax deduction for it…making the money after-tax.

-3. If you have any after-tax money in your IRAs, be sure to not roll that money into your 401(k).
+- If you have any after-tax money in your IRAs, be sure to not roll that money into your 401(k).
 (If you’ve been good about tracking after-tax money in your IRA, you can find that number on IRS form 8606.)
+Leave after-tax money in your IRA.
 The world won’t come down around your ears if you move after-tax money into a pre-tax account, but you will pay double taxes on that money.

-3. Now that your traditional, rollover, or SEP IRAs contain either $0 or only after-tax dollars (again, that latter one is uncommon), make your annual contribution to your traditional IRA.
+- Now that your IRAs contain either $0 or only after-tax dollars (again, that latter one is uncommon), make your annual contribution to your traditional IRA.

-4. Ultimately, you are going to convert that $6k to your Roth IRA.
-And because the $6k is after-tax, and the Roth IRA is an after-tax account, there are no tax impacts of this conversion.
+- Ultimately, you are going to convert that $7500 to your Roth IRA.
+And because the $7500k is after-tax, and the Roth IRA is an after-tax account, there is no tax bill for this conversion.

-1. When you should convert is a matter of some debate.
-Some experts feel you need some delay—possibly you need to even invest that $6k in the traditional IRA—between contribution to traditional IRA and conversion in order to not invite the gimlet eye of the IRS.
-The safest way to do this is to invest the $6k in your traditional IRA and maybe wait an entire year before converting that money to your Roth IRA.
-Many people take a far more aggressive approach to that, all the way up to contributing to traditional IRA and immediately converting to Roth IRA.
-You have to judge for yourself, alas, what you feel comfortable with.
+- When you should convert is a matter of some debate.
+Some experts feel you need some delay—possibly you need to even invest that $7500 in the traditional IRA—between contribution to traditional IRA and conversion in order to not invite the gimlet eye of the IRS.
+The safest way to do this is to invest the $7500 in your traditional IRA and maybe wait an entire year before converting that money to your Roth IRA.
+I think most people (including financial advisors) take a far less conservative approach: they convert the money to Roth as soon as practicable after contributing it to the IRA.

 Yep. you got it.
 It is not logically consistent.
 It is not fair, in my opinion.
 But it is legal.
 And absolutely what you should do if you can afford the extra savings, to maximize your own financial resilience and opportunities.